Omega 3 for Inflammation editorial still life

 Pros

-Double-certified: IFOS 5-Star for purity + Informed Sport for banned substances
+Dual certification: IFOS 5-Star for purity plus Informed Sport for banned substance testing, the only product in this group with both

 Cons